tekumara/ray-demo/README.md

 The helm chart has been taken from the [1.12.0 tree](https://github.com/ray-project/ray/tree/ray-1.12.0/deploy/charts/ray) and updated to use the [rayproject/ray:1.12.0](https://hub.docker.com/r/rayproject/ray) image for the ray operator, head and worker nodes.
 It is 1.21 GB (!).
 It is built on python 3.7.
 Alternate images can be specified in [values.yaml](deploy/charts/ray/values.yaml), eg: [nightly-py39-cpu](https://hub.docker.com/r/rayproject/ray/tags?page=1&name=nightly)

-Each pod needs 1 CPU, for a total of 4 CPU (ie: operator + head + 2 workers).
+Each pod needs 1 CPU and 1GB RAM, for a total of 4 CPU (ie: operator + head + 2 workers) and 4GB RAM.

 ### Kuberay